Density functional study of orbital-selective magnetism in FeAs-based superconductors

+Our additional calculation of PrFeAsO in NdFeAsO structure shows that it has the same orbital features as NdFeAsO, indicating that the major role of different Ln atoms is to change structural parameters.
+Thus the Ln-dependent gradual change of the total energy of $d_{yz}$- and $d_{xy}$-AFMs, shown in Fig.~2, is mainly from the change in structural parameters including the As height from the Fe plane.
+Considering overall increase of measured $T_c$ in doped LnFeAsO from La to Gd,\cite{kamihara1,chenxh,chengf,ren1,ren2,miyazawa,kamihara2,wang} the different Ln-dependences of the calculated total energy in the $d_{yz}$- and $d_{xy}$-AFMs suggest that electrons in Fe~$d_{yz}$ and $d_{xy}$ orbitals may play different roles in SC.

-To understand the origin of the orbital-distinctive magnetic moments, we analyzed orbital characters of FS in nonmagnetic LnFeAsO.
-As a prototype, SmFeAsO has three cylindrical hole pockets [$\alpha$, $\beta$, and $\gamma$ in Figs.~3(a)-(c)] and two electron pockets [$\delta$ and $\epsilon$ in Figs.~3(a)-(c)] at the Fermi energy ($E_F$).
+To understand the origin of the distinctive orbital characters of the Fe magnetic moments, we analyzed orbital characters of electronic states at the Fermi energy in nonmagnetic LnFeAsO.
+As a prototype, SmFeAsO has three cylindrical hole-type FS pockets [$\alpha$, $\beta$, and $\gamma$ pockets in Figs.~3(a)-(c)] and two electron-type FS pockets [$\delta$ and $\epsilon$ pockets in Figs.~3(a)-(c)] at $E_F$.
 Orbital analysis shows that the $\alpha$, $\gamma$, and $\delta$ pockets are derived from Fe $d_{yz}$ and $d_{zx}$ orbitals, the $\beta$ pocket is from $d_{xy}$, and the $\epsilon$ pocket is from $d_{xy}$, $d_{yz}$, and $d_{zx}$ [Figs.~3(a)-(c)].
-For FS nesting, we consider six pairs of hole and electron pockets: $\alpha$-$\delta$, $\beta$-$\delta$, $\gamma$-$\delta$, $\alpha$-$\epsilon$, $\beta$-$\epsilon$, and $\gamma$-$\epsilon$.
+For FS nesting, we consider six pairs of hole and electron pockets: $\alpha$-$\delta$, $\beta$-$\delta$, $\gamma$-$\delta$, $\alpha$-$\epsilon$, $\beta$-$\epsilon$, and $\gamma$-$\epsilon$ pairs.
 Among these, $\alpha$-$\delta$ nesting is not significant because the two pockets have quite different pocket areas in all LnFeAsO [Figs.~3(d) and (e)], and $\beta$-$\delta$ nesting is not effective because orbital difference of the two pockets degrades effects of nesting greatly.
 In addition, $\gamma$-$\delta$ and $\alpha$-$\epsilon$ nesting effects should be very weak because of orbital mismatch due to out-of-phase alternations of $d_{yz}$ and $d_{zx}$ characters around the pockets.
-Thus, we need to examine only $\beta$-$\epsilon$ and $\gamma$-$\epsilon$ nesting regarding the orbital character of the Fe magnetic moment.
+Thus, we need to examine only $\beta$-$\epsilon$ and $\gamma$-$\epsilon$ nesting.